10 writing tips for reluctant teen writers

 . . . . .

-WriteShop provides schedules, checklists, and detailed instructions that give teen writers direction and help them stay on task.
-Choosing WriteShop I and II will help you equip and inspire successful writers!
+WriteShop provides schedules, checklists, and detailed instructions that give reluctant teen writers direction and help them stay on task.
+Choosing WriteShop I or II will help you equip and inspire successful writers!